Welcome

 My goal is to offer support that is not only affirming, but also grounded, thoughtful, and attentive to safety and autonomy.

-Peer Support and Coaching
+Peer Support Coaching

 I offer AuDHD peer support for people who are:

-• Curious about neurodivergence, autism, adhd
+Curious about neurodivergence, neuroqueering, autism, adhd

-• Newly diagnosed or self-identified
+Late diagnosed or self-identified

-• Or have known for a long time and want support at a deeper or different level
+Or have known for a long time and want support at a deeper or different level

 Sessions usually feel like a guided conversation.
 We might:

 You don’t need to explain or justify your experience.
-You can stim, move, take breaks, or think out loud.
+You can stim, move, take breaks, or think/process out loud throughout our sessions.
+Support can be short-term or ongoing, depending on what works best for you.

 AuDHD Peer Support